Getting Started with Browser Extensions: A Quick Guide

 Not only does Supabase take these concerns away from you but it does it all in an easy-to-use dashboard.

-The developer experience in general has been, dare I say it, enjoyable.
-Using the Supabase tools and libraries has been successful in reducing the complexity and lines of code in my apps.
+Using the Supabase tools and libraries has successfully reduced the complexity and lines of code in my apps.

 The Security Model: Easy to Understand